Cooks Creek (Fisher River tributary)

-Cooks Creek is a 4.87 mi long 3rd order tributary of Fisher River in Surry County, North Carolina.
+Cooks Creek is a 4.87 mi long 3rd order tributary of Fisher River in Surry County, North Carolina, United States.

 Course

 Cooks Creek rises in a pond about 0.5 miles northwest of Red Brush, North Carolina.
 Cooks Creek then flows south to join Fisher River about 1 mile north of New Hope, North Carolina.

 Watershed

 Cooks Creek drains 8.17 sqmi of area, receives about 47.8 in/year of precipitation, has a wetness index of 349.66, and is about 39% forested.